KPSS2017/Technological-Innovation-Resource-Allocation-and-Growth-Replication-Kit/README.md

 - **AggregateOutput.do**: Runs the aggregate OLS regressions and VARs that relate our two innovation indices to output and TFP (The regression results for Figure 5  in the paper and Figure A.3 in the Online Appendix)

+#### Additional Notes:

+- Paper text incorrectly states the average acceptance rate pi to be 56% whereas it should be 55%.

 ### Code files using Matlab: